GSS-Cogs/family-covid-19/datasets/NHS-D-Potential-COVID-19-symptoms-reported-through-NHS-Pathways-and-111-online/spec.md

 #### DM Notes

-	Some of the mapped Geography codes are missing from the portal, they cooer to be aggregated, merged or renamed NHS Trusts.
+Some of the mapped Geography codes are missing from the portal, they appear to be aggregated, merged or renamed NHS Trusts.
 Emailed Matt Jinman on 20/05/2020 with a list of 75 codes asking if they can be added.